chakotayka/389Rspring19/assignments/2_OSINT/README.md

 Note: If you choose to write your own program in another language, please include instructions on how to execute your program, including what version of the language you are using.
 You will **NOT** receive credit if the TAs cannot run your program.

 If you are stuck on this part of the assignment, let us know!
 The facilitator staff is here to help and teach, and we are open to releasing hints as time goes on!

+I tried to access both ports with ssh, nc, and telnet, but the prompt for a password never showed.
+I feel like it probably should have showed up when I tried to ssh into the server but a prompt never showed and then I couldn't get anything but a protocol mismatch.
+I had modified the script to try and have it go through a wordlist (rockyou).

 ### Format
 In the "week/2/writeup" directory of our repository there is a README.md file for you to edit and submit your homework in.
 Use this as a template and directly edit it with your answers.
 Complete your bruteforce program in this directory as well.
 When you've finished the assignment, push it up to your personal GitHub for us to grade.